-Mobile and dynamic joint structures are obtained with Mako Rio Robotic-Arm system by resurfacing only the damaged parts.
-Thus, unequal length of legs can be eliminated.
+The Mako RIO robotic arm system achieves mobile and dynamic joint structures by resurfacing only the damaged parts.
+Thus, unequal leg length can be eliminated.

-It is estimated that Mako Rio Robotic-Arm system will also be used for treatment of osteoarthritis in other joints, such as shoulder, soon.
+It is estimated that the Mako RIO robotic arm system will be used for the treatment of osteoarthritis in other joints, such as the shoulder, soon.

-MRI is scanned before the surgery to create a three-dimensional virtual model of joints; following an evaluation by the physician, the implant to be used for the surgery and the procedures are very precisely planned.
+Before surgery, the patient has an MRI to create a three-dimensional virtual model of their joints.
+Following an evaluation by the physician, the procedures and implant to be used for surgery are precisely planned.

-When the surgery is started, the surgeon should first match the 3-dimensional virtual model of joints saved in memory of the robotic arm with the real-life joint anatomy in the operating theatre.
-Following this match, Mako Rio Robotic-Arm System will start seeing your joint in a spatial environment with its eyes – reflective marker tracking system – in the operating theatre.
+When surgery begins, the surgeon matches the 3-dimensional virtual model of the joints saved in the robotic arm’s memory with the real-life joint in the operating theatre.
+Then, the Mako RIO robotic arm system will see the joint in a spatial environment with its reflective marker tracking system.

-Before implant cavities are prepared, the robotic system analyses the joint biomechanics, namely the ligament balance, very sensitively.
-Moreover, it reports length of the contralateral leg to the surgeon in hip surgeries.
-The surgeon decides the final and biomechanically appropriate placement approach for the implant by reviewing results of the analysis.
+Before the implant cavities are prepared, the robotic system analyses the joint biomechanics, namely the ligament balance, very sensitively.
+In hip surgeries, it reports the length of the contralateral leg to the surgeon.
+The surgeon decides the final and biomechanically appropriate placement approach for the implant by reviewing the results of the analysis.

-After implant cavities are irrigated under pressure, pre-planned implants are placed by the surgeon with the help of the robotic arm.
+After the implant cavities are irrigated under pressure, the surgeon places the pre-planned implants with the help of the robotic arm.

-Mako Rio Robotic-Arm system is used for replacement procedures in treatment of osteoarthritis.
+The Mako RIO robotic arm system is used for replacement procedures in the treatment of osteoarthritis.

-Replacement surgery intends to reduce pain and maintain mobility and functionality by coating the destroyed joint surfaces.
+Replacement surgery is intended to reduce pain and maintain mobility and functionality by coating destroyed joint surfaces.

-It is necessary to comply with certain standards and procedures in replacement surgery, but a special procedure should be performed in each patient, as the joint structure is a personal characteristic.
+There are certain standards and procedures in replacement surgery that must be complied with, but an individualized procedure should be performed for each patient, as joint structure is an individual characteristic.